-Our firm receives transition assistance benefits from our recommended, custodian, Schwab, to assist with legal services, compliance services, technology and research services, and marketing consulting services.
-Aside from this, our firm does not receive economic benefits in excess of what is allowed by Section 28(e) of the Securities Exchange Act of 1934.
-The safe harbor research products and services obtained by our firm will generally be used to service all of our clients but not necessarily all at any one particular time.
+Our firm does not receive economic benefits in excess of what is allowed by Section 28(e) of the Securities Exchange Act of 1934.
+The safe harbor research products and services obtained by our firm will generally be used to service all our clients but not necessarily all at any one particular time.